 After six hours, uncover, and stir a little to remove the foam.

-Pour into the mixer, and add the other ingredients: wheat flour, sugar, eggs, honey, and vanilla.
+Pour into the mixer, and add the other ingredients: wheat flour, sugar, eggs, honey, butter, and vanilla.
 Beat for about ten minutes, let the dough rest for ten minutes, and repeat this cycle three times.
 If you don't have a mixer, first mix with a kitchen spatula.

 Apply a little oil on your hands and on the table where you will knead.
 Place the dough on the table.
 With the help of a spatula, form into a ball and place it inside the mold.
 Fill to the middle of the mold, as shown in the photo.

 Let the dough rise for two more hours, until it reaches the edge of the pan, as shown in the photo.
 With great care, take the mold to the oven.
 Cook with only bottom heat, at 100 °C for about an hour until you see that nice golden color.
 Remove from the oven and leave hanging for at least six hours, so it doesn't flatten.
 The easiest thing is to put two skewer sticks through it, turn it upside down, and support the skewer sticks on two parallel surfaces (I usually put it between two chairs).

 Bonus tip: If you like, you can add a teaspoon of butter on top of the panetón to make it more golden.